scaffolding-of-cognition-team/icatcher_plus/README.md

 To train iCatcher, there are several steps, as described below:

 1. Convert manually coded data to a CSV.
-The input to the coding is a CSV file with labels for each frame, thus the mat files that are output from the gaze coding have to be converted.
+The input to the iCatcher coding is a CSV file with labels for each frame, thus the mat files that are output from the gaze coding have to be converted.
 To convert LookIt data, run the `supervisor_iCatcher_prep.m` script, which uses `convert_LookIt_coder_file_csv.m` as its engine.
 The inputs are a pattern for a type of data to use in training (`CounterCuing-01_`) and the output directory (`~/Desktop/Experiments/icatcher_plus/raw/CLRA/`).
 This will use two coders if multple are found, and will then shuffle their order

 2. Run `preprocess.py`
 Run the preprocessing steps on the raw data so that it is ready to be used for training.
 We created a general purpose parser that should work for any data created using step 1.